-Trump Texas Visit Highlights Federal Response Effort
+Trump's Texas Visit Highlights Federal Response Effort

 Trump made an effort to get ahead of Hurricane Harvey, signing a disaster declaration for Texas on Friday night, as the storm was bearing down on the Gulf Coast.
 The president signed a separate emergency declaration for neighboring Louisiana on Monday.

 The Coast Guard and Texas National Guard have been assisting in rescue efforts.
-Tuesday, Vice President Pence said there were "more than 8,600" federal officials on the ground through FEMA and the federal response effort has already delivered more than 2.5 million meals and 2 million liters of drinking water "with more on the way."
+On Tuesday, Vice President Pence said that there were "more than 8,600" federal officials on the ground through FEMA and that the federal response effort has already delivered more than 2.5 million meals and 2 million liters, about 530,000 gallons, of drinking water "with more on the way."

 The administration acknowledges, however, that recovery from a storm of this magnitude will take both money and time.

-"We're 100 percent focused on lifesaving efforts right now," Vice President Pence told Rush Limbaugh on Monday, adding, "but once the floodwaters subside, then the real work of recovery will begin in earnest."
+"We're 100 percent focused on lifesaving efforts right now," Pence told Rush Limbaugh on Monday, adding, "but once the floodwaters subside, then the real work of recovery will begin in earnest."

 In a separate interview with Houston's KTRH radio, Pence counseled patience.

-"When you look at the magnitude of the flooding that's taken place in the fourth largest city in the United States," he said, "we anticipate that it will be years coming back."
+"When you look at the magnitude of the flooding that's taken place in the fourth-largest city in the United States," he said, "we anticipate that it will be years coming back."

-Trump said Monday the administration has already begun talking to lawmakers about what promises to be a costly recovery effort.
+Trump said Monday that the administration has already begun talking to lawmakers about what promises to be a costly recovery effort.

 "It's going to be a very expensive situation," Trump said.
 "We want to take care of the people of Texas and Louisiana."